-Ryan E. Gatti, Attorney at Law is dedicated to personal service for our clients.
+Ryan E. Gatti, Attorney at Law is dedicated to personal service for his clients.
 Ryan E. Gatti has handled hundreds of cases and has collected millions of dollars for clients who are seriously injured.

 Ryan focuses on business formation and litigation, personal injury claims, including Traumatic Brain Injury, family law and workers' compensation cases.

 Gatti has found great success handling several major cases in the local area, one of which settled before trial for $7.5 million.
 Another involved an avoidable oilfield incident that left two men with severe brain injuries.
 The case settled before trial for $31.5 million dollars.

 As a father to a spastic quadriplegic daughter-a victim from an avoidable medical mistake during her birth-Gatti understands life before and after brain injury.
 These cases are important to him.
 Rebecca passed away after a 10 year battle with an avoidable brain injury.

 Ryan Gatti currently serves as State Senator for District 36, which includes parts of Bossier Parish, Bienville Parish, Claiborne Parish and all of Webster Parish.
 Gatti serves as vice-chairman to the Insurance Committee and is a member of the Natural Resources Committee and Judiciary A. Senator Gatti was awarded the Louisiana Family Forum Life and Liberty Award for his legislation criminalizing the sale of organs from an induced abortion. http://bossierpress.com/louisiana-senator-ryan-gatti-honored-for-legislative-efforts/.